-Dr. Keith Baldwin practices urgent care, pediatric hospital medicine, and orthopedics/orthopedic surgery.
-Before completing his residency at Hospital of the University of Pennsylvania, Dr. Baldwin attended medical school at UMDNJ-Robert Wood Johnson Medical School.
-These areas are among his clinical interests: paralysis, down syndrome, and brain injury rehabilitation.
-Dr. Baldwin honors Blue Cross/Blue Shield, Coventry, TRICARE, and more.
-His distinctions include: New Jersey Families- Favorite Kids Docs, South Jersey Magazine; New Jersey Family Favorite Kid's Docs, South Jersey Magazine; and Jacqueline Perry Award Paper, "Salvage Options in the Cerebral Palsy Hip: A Systematic Review".
-Dr. Baldwin is affiliated with Pennsylvania Hospital, Hospital of the University of Pennsylvania (HUP), and Penn Presbyterian Medical Center.
+Dr. Keith Baldwin's medical specialty is urgent care, pediatric hospital medicine, and orthopedics/orthopedic surgery.
+Before performing his residency at Hospital of the University of Pennsylvania, Dr. Baldwin attended UMDNJ-Robert Wood Johnson Medical School.
+His clinical interests include paralysis, down syndrome, and brain injury rehabilitation.
+He takes Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
+He has received professional recognition including the following: New Jersey Families- Favorite Kids Docs, South Jersey Magazine; New Jersey Family Favorite Kid's Docs, South Jersey Magazine; and Jacqueline Perry Award Paper, "Salvage Options in the Cerebral Palsy Hip: A Systematic Review".
+Dr. Baldwin is professionally affiliated with Pennsylvania Hospital, Hospital of the University of Pennsylvania (HUP), and Penn Presbyterian Medical Center.

 Clinical interests: Down Syndrome, Scoliosis, Tendon Transfer, Musculoskeletal Problems, Limb Lengthening, Spine ...
 (Read more)